Eric Robertson joined the Salem, Oregon, firm Saalfeld Griggs. He will work with the employee benefits and corporate practice groups. (October 2017)

 Jennifer S. Robertson was featured by the Bellevue, Washington 425Business magazine as one of six dynamic women impacting their community.
 Robertson is a city councilwoman for Bellevue and a managing attorney for Northwest Urban Law, PLCC, in Mercer Island, Washington.
 (September 2017)

-Jan Bennetts received the Distinguished Alumni Citation from Willamette University at Alumni Weekend 2017.
-The citation recognizes Willamette grads who, in professional achievement and service to their communities, represent the university in an exemplary manner by embodying its highest ideals as exemplified in its motto.
+Jan Bennetts received the Distinguished Alumni Citation from Willamette University at Alumni Weekend in September 2017.
+She also received the Idaho State Bar’s Professionalism Award in November 2017.
 Bennetts is the first woman to hold the post of prosecuting attorney in Ada County, Idaho.
-(September 2017)
+(November 2017)

 Karlin Scott Myers practiced law in state and federal courts in Oregon, Idaho and Utah for 15 years before his appointment to the bench in Utah’s Fifth Judicial District in 2005.
 He recently published his first book titled, “Ezekiel James, Lawyer Prophet.”
 (July 2017)